 - Use an Apple Cider Vinegar Mixture.
 Create a mixture using two tablespoons of apple cider vinegar and two tablespoons of sugar.
 Pour it into your vase with the water.
 The apple cider vinegar kills bacteria that can make your flowers fade more quickly, while the sugar serves as food for the flowers.

 - Trim the Stems.
 Before putting your flowers in a vase, trim an inch off the bottom of the stems.
 Be sure to cut the stems at an angle.
-You may want to go out to your garden shed and get the pruning shears to help you make a precise angled cut.
+You may want to go out to your garage and get the pruning shears to help you make a precise angled cut.
 Trimming your stems makes it easier for them to absorb the water they need to stay fresh-looking.
 Trimming a bit more off of the bottom of the stems each time you change the water can renew your flowers as well.

 - Put Your Flowers in the Fridge.
 At the end of the day, put your vase of flowers into the refrigerator.
 Spending eight hours in the cool temperature of your refrigerator helps to keep your flowers looking fresh.